Skip to main content

 How to Configure Address Validation and PO Box Restrictions in Storefronts

-You control your own shipping rules: which states you ship to, whether PO boxes are allowed, and how errors are surfaced to your recipients.
+You control your own shipping rules, such as which states you ship to and whether PO boxes are allowed.
 No engineering required.

 Before you start, you'll need: